Advising

 Students getting advised.

-Open advising hours held by psychology faculty and our academic coordinator are posted in the reception area on the third floor of Meliora Hall.
+Open advising hours held by psychology faculty and our undergraduate program coordinator are posted in the reception area on the third floor of Meliora Hall.

 The psychology department advisors can help students with: